 Head Gasket(s) Replacement Estimate (National Average)

-To prevent an expensive, recurring problem, the integrity of the entire cooling system should be inspected and tested when a head gasket is replaced.
+To prevent an expensive, recurring problem, the integrity of the entire Lincoln Mark VII's cooling system should be inspected and tested when a head gasket is replaced.

 During this repair, the cylinder head(s) may need to be inspected and machined.
 Additional repairs may be needed after the inspection.
 This can add several hundred dollars to the repair and are not included in the RepairPal estimate.

-Cylinder head gasket replacement often occurs when the engine has high mileage; several additional parts may be needed during the repair.
+Cylinder head or head gasket replacement is a large, time-consuming repair that often occurs when the engine has high mileage and/or the engine has been overheated.
+Due to these conditions several additional parts will be needed during the repair.
 These may include cooling system components (hoses, water pump, radiator, thermostat, etc.) vacuum lines, timing belt, ignition wires, and more.
 These will be in addition to the RepairPal estimate above.

 An early sign of a failing head gasket will be a rough running engine when you first start the vehicle, especially if it's been sitting overnight.
 The rough running will generally last for only a few seconds.

-A leaking headgasket will often leak engine coolant into the oil, causing a "chocolate milk" like appearance and the oil level my be higher than normal.
+A leaking head gasket or cracked cylinder head will often leak engine coolant into the oil, causing a "chocolate milk" like appearance and the oil level my be higher than normal.

-Failed head gaskets can produce a white, sweet-smelling smoke from the tail pipe.
+Failed head gaskets or damaged cylinder heads can cause engine coolant to leak into the combustion chamber, producing a white, sweet-smelling smoke from the tail pipe.